akhilbad/XYZ-Banking-Dashboard/README.md

 This project demonstrates data modeling, DAX, slicers, KPI design, and business storytelling aligned with real-world banking and financial analytics use cases.

 ### 🚀 Project Overview
-The dashboard provides a 360° analytical view of banking customers, enabling stakeholders to:
+The dashboard provides a 360° analytical view of banking customers, enabling stakeholders to :
-** • Understand customer demographics and risk composition **
+• Understand customer demographics and risk composition
-** • Analyze financial health using debt and credit indicators **
+• Analyze financial health using debt and credit indicators
 • Monitor transaction performance and trends over time
 • Evaluate card usage and credit limit distribution
 • The dashboard is structured into four analytical pages, each answering a specific business question.